 Warranty: Yes, 1 year limited

 Though it’s sleek and well-built, it’s, unfortunately, a bit hard to operate, with two fussy, unlabeled knobs controlling a hidden screen full of way too many options and presets.
 Speaking of those presets, The machine offers 40, which run the hyper-specific gamut from roasting a chicken to dehydrating farfalle to baking a chiffon cake.
-Unfortunately, while all those presets sound great, we found them to be unreliable, confusing, and only really capable of producing mixed results.
-Overall, we found the 4-in-1 oven to be impressive in theory but lacking in execution when it really counted.
+Unfortunately, while all those presets sound great, we found them to be unreliable, confusing, and only capable of producing mixed results.
+Overall, we found the 4-in-1 oven impressive in theory but lacking in execution when it counted.

-Fotile Chef Cubii: Price and availability
+Fotile Chef Cubii: Price & value

 The Fotile 4-in-1 Chef Cubii Countertop Steam Oven retails for $499 and is available to purchase from the manufacturer.
 It’s also available on Amazon, Lowe’s, Home Depot, P.C.
 Richard & Son, and Wayfair.